-Concordia University Chicago was founded as a school of education and continues its long tradition of preparing excellent teachers.
-For students interested in teaching high school mathematics, we offer a fully accredited program leading to Illinois certification.
+Founded as a school for education, the university continues its long tradition of preparing excellent teachers.
+If you are seeking a middle or high school education major, you will take required math courses in combination with your education classes.
+We offer a fully accredited program leading to Illinois certification.

-Mathematics majors at CUC have been very successful in gaining entrance to graduate programs at respected institutions such as Northern and Southern Illinois universities, Iowa State University, Columbia University, Purdue University, and DePaul University.
+Mathematics majors at CUC have been very successful in gaining entrance to graduate programs at respected institutions across the country.

-At CUC, you may choose between a bachelor of arts or a bachelor of science degree.
-The bachelor of arts degree in mathematics has required courses that cover calculus, mathematical proofs, algebra and complex analysis.
-This degree track allows you to choose from many math courses, and you can even select a computer information systems course.
+- B.A.: Required courses that cover calculus, mathematical proofs, algebra and complex analysis.
+This degree track allows you to choose from many math courses.
+You can even select a computer information systems course.

 For details about required courses and course descriptions, please visit our online catalog.